0xd3d5ec/dotfiles/README.md

 # dotfiles

-Config files for my desktop environments and other arch linux files.
+Config files for my desktop environments, window managers and other linux files.

 ## Getting started